NijilChandran/Generative_Deep_Learning/README.md

 The dataset is divided into five training batches and one test batch, each with 10000 images.
 The test batch contains exactly 1000 randomly-selected images from each class.
 The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
 Between them, the training batches contain exactly 5000 images from each class.

-Steps :
+### Steps :

-1  Download code base to your local machine
+- 1  Download code base to your local machine
-2. Upload .ipynb file to your google drive
+- 2. Upload .ipynb file to your google drive
-3. Open it with Google Colab.
+- 3. Open it with Google Colab.
-4. Start executing the notebooks cells.
+- 4. Start executing the notebooks cells.
+- 5. Or you could open directly in Google Colab

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)